What is Etoro?

 eToro Currency Conversion Fees

-With eToro , there is a small currency conversion fee that you need to take into account if you deposit or withdraw Euros.
+With eToro , there is a small currency conversion fee that you need to take into account when you directly deposit or withdraw Euros .
 This is because all account balances at eToro are denominated in US dollars.

 - Euro bank transfers are charged 0.5% currency conversion fee.